 Breathing fresh air is always better when you’re surrounded by tall mountains, finely pruned trees, and quaint structures that have been around since time immemorial.
-Those who have craved for nature and the stillness strongly exuded by the temples after being cooped up in their own homes for so long definitely need time out from work to breathe and relax.
+Those who have craved for nature and the stillness strongly exuded by the temples after being cooped up in their own homes for so long definitely need a time out from work to breathe and relax.

 1. Man Mo Temple

-Considered as a Grade One Historical Building by the Hong Kong Antiquities Advisory Board in 1994, this shrine is one of the best-known temples in Hong Kong.
+Considered a Grade One Historical Building by the Hong Kong Antiquities Advisory Board in 1994, this shrine is one of the best-known temples in Hong Kong.
 Eminent for its traditional craftsmanship, it was dedicated to the King Emperor Man and Holy King Emperor Kwan, two gods who were once human.
-This is where the God of Literature and the God of Martial Arts are worshipped, and where most people visit to pray for peace and success.
+This is where the God of Literature and the God of Martial Arts are worshipped and where most people visit to pray for peace and success.

 2. The Big Buddha

 If you’re up for a little hike during your visit to Hong Kong, the 268 steps on Po Lin Monastery, Lantau Island, lead you to one of the largest outdoor-seated Buddha statues in the world.
 Tian Tan Giant Buddha has stood as a symbol of the stability of Hong Kong, the prosperity of China, and peace on Earth.
 Fun fact: it took 12 years to plan and build this bronze statue atop Mount Muk Yue!
 If this sight doesn’t intrigue you to visit, we don’t know what will!

 3. Chi Lin Nunnery and Nan Lian Garden